 2. Preparing for a Site Inspection

 Preparing for a thorough site inspection is an important step in successful demolition planning.
-First and foremost, it is essential to assemble a competent team with the necessary skills and knowledge of the demolition industry.
+First and foremost, it is essential to assemble an experienced demolition team with the necessary skills and knowledge of the demolition industry.
 This team should include individuals who are familiar with the regulations and guidelines concerning site inspections and who have experience working on similar projects.

 Gathering relevant documentation is another crucial step in preparing for a site inspection.
 It is essential to have a complete set of drawings, plans, and specifications of the existing structures that will be subject to demolition.
 This documentation should also include any materials or items that may require special methods for safe disposal.